 The VA Loan – an exclusive VA Benefit for veterans and service members – offers advantages not found in any other mortgage program.

 The foremost advantage of choosing a VA home loan is the ability finance 100 percent of your mortgage without putting any money down.
 However, VA Loan benefits requirements do not restrict potential homebuyers from placing a down payment, and those who can afford to make a down payment may find it beneficial doing so, as it reduces the VA Funding Fee slightly, as well as your total monthly mortgage payment.

-Currently, the VA Funding Fee for a first-time VA Loan user with a zero down loan is 2.15% of the total loan amount.
-However, if a veteran is able to make a down payment of at least five percent, the funding fee can be reduced to 1.5%.
-Furthermore, a down payment of ten percent will reduce the funding fee to 1.25%.
-It is also important to note that the VA Loan benefits disabled veterans by exempting them from VA Funding Fee.Get Started with your VA Loan Request
+Currently, the VA Funding Fee for a first-time VA Loan user with a zero down loan is 2.30% of the total loan amount.
+However, if a veteran is able to make a down payment of at least five percent, the funding fee can be reduced to 1.65%.
+Furthermore, a down payment of ten percent will reduce the funding fee to 1.40%.
+It is also important to note that disabled veterans, Purple Heart recipients and surviving spouses are all exempt from paying the VA Funding Fee.Get Started with your VA Loan Request